Graf17/K1Control/README.md

 # Creality K1 Control Script

-**AI-generated Python script to control a Creality K1 running the original firmware.**
+**With help of AI generated Python script to control a Creality K1 running the original firmware.**
 Likely compatible with the K1 Max, K2, and other related models as well.

 ---